Madeira Terrace is a Grade 2* listed, 865 metre long stretch of seafront arches and promenade on Madeira Drive in Brighton.

 What's happening now

 The first phase of restoration will be directly west of the Madeira Terrace Shelter Hall (also known as Concorde 2) to the cliff steps opposite Royal Crescent.
-We plan to start this work in summer 2022.
+We plan to start this work in Autumn 2022.

 Due to the current level of funding we have for this project and the size of the restoration works we need to do, we’ll be restoring Madeira Terrace in phases.